Software-OK

 1b.
 This solves the following questions and problems.

-What are the benefits of restricting app permissions in Apps for Websites settings?
+What are the benefits of using Apps for Websites in Windows Settings?

 2. Availability in Windows 10, 11 and 12 versions and the correct build numbers.